Log Integrity Overview¶

 Notably, the technology relies on consecutively hashing all incoming audit log events, where each subsequent hash is formed by the data of the current entry combined with the hash of the previous entry.
 That way the audit log entries form a hash chain that cannot be “broken” – i.e. any manipulation to any of the entries will result in invalid hashes from that moment on.

-In addition to forming a hash chain, entries form groups, which are timestamped using a client-provided timestamping authority.
+In addition to forming a hash chain, entries form groups, which are timestamped using a local timestamping authority.
 The group is represented by a single value, which is the root of the merkle tree of the hashes of all the entries in a group.
 A merkle tree is a data structure used in the blockchain to guarnatee the integrity of each block.
-The timestamping provides additional integrity guarantees and legal strength (EU Regulation 910/2014 defines the rules for trusted timestamping)
+The timestamping provides additional integrity guarantees and legal strength (Regulation (EU) 910/2014 defines the rules for trusted timestamping).
+The client can provide their own timestamping authority which is used on regular intervals to timestamp a list of the groups (blocks) generated above.

 The integrity of the log is guaranteed even if a malicious actor gains access to the log database.
 So you don’t have to trust the LogSentiel cloud service, or even your own employees who manage the hosted solution.
 In order to achieve that, there is one "catch" – the latest hash in the hash chain at a given moment has to be kept in an unmodifiable way.
 When you have a given hash, the fact that it is present in the audit log guarantees that it hasn’t been tampered with.
 And vice-versa – if a hash that was previously stored is missing from the audit log, it means the log has been tampered with.
 There are multiple ways to store these latest hashes in an unmodifiable way, and LogSentinel supports: